© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castle Hill earthworks, Tonbridge is a scheduled monument protected by Historic England under reference 1005191.
 View the official record →

-Castle Hill earthworks, Tonbridge is a motte-and-bailey castle of Norman origin, likely established in the late 11th century following the Norman Conquest.
+Castle Hill earthworks, Tonbridge is a motte-and-bailey castle of Norman origin, constructed in the late eleventh century following the Norman Conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005191.

 Castle Hill earthworks, Tonbridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005191.